 Lying in the Bed You Made

 Imagine finding yourself in a California drug rehab.
 Not just any facility, the same one that Garcia resided in.
-That was one of many defining moments for SRC’s Founder who was already on the road to recovery from a pain killer addiction.
+In fact, the SAME BED he resided in and eventually passed away in.
+That was one of many defining moments for SRC’s Founder who was already on the road to recovery from a vicodin addiction.
 Although he had attempted sobriety before, SRC’s Founder believes Garcia helped make this rehab stint for sobriety stick, for good.
 He would embark on changing the lives of others who walk a similar path by opening up two rehab facilities, Scottsdale Recovery Center and Arizona Addiction Recovery Center.

 Phish Fans Follow the Beat of a Different Guitarist